overtonpolicy/Overton-PHP-code-test/README.md

 Please don't spend too much longer than 90 minutes in total on this: it's fine to leave parts out.
 The aim _isn't_ for you to produce perfect, production ready code; rather it's for you to be able to get a feel for what Overton does and for you to show us how you approach new projects and problems.
 We're interested in your thinking as much as the final output and this test gives us lots of jumping off points for chatting later, when you walk us through your work.

 We'd like you to code in PHP or Python, but you can use any (or no) framework or helper libraries you like.
+It'd be useful for the end result to include a script that can be run from the CLI.

 ## 1. Download data from gov.uk